|

 exports

-currently exported and clients that each filesystem is
+exported and clients that each filesystem is exported to,

-exported to, together with a list of export options for
+together with a list of export options for that

-a client doesn't necessarily correspond to just one host.
+client doesn't necessarily correspond to just one host.
+It

-It can respond to a large collection of hosts that are
+can respond to a large collection of hosts that are being

 Each line of the file contains a path name, a client name,